-Here are the top 8 terms that may be resourceful when dealing with BI/CPM solutions:
+Here are the top 8 business intelligence acronyms that may be resourceful when dealing with BI & CPM solutions

-- Data Warehouse (DW) – Informatica defines a DW as a “technology that aggregates structured data from one or more sources so that it can be compared and analyzed for greater business intelligence.”
+Informatica defines a DW as an acronym for data warehouse meaning, “technology that aggregates structured data from one or more sources so that it can be compared and analyzed for greater business intelligence.”
 The term “Data Warehouse” was coined by William H. Inmon, an American computer scientist.
 This is an analyst’s dream because all the metrics about the organization’s activities are gathered in one place.
 You can find out more about the details of a successful data warehouse here.

 - SQL Management Studio (SSMS) – SSMS is an integrated environment used to administer a SQL Server Infrastructure.
 If you’re not familiar with a SQL Server, it is a relational database management software developed by Microsoft.

 - SQL Server Integration Services (SSIS) – SSIS is used to execute a wide range of data migration tasks.

 - SQL Server Reporting Services (SSRS) – SSRS is also part of the SQL Server services.
 It is a server-based report generating system that stores metadata and object definitions.
 You can learn more about the SQL Server on the Microsoft site.